molarmanful/ESMin/README.md

 # ESMin
 ESMin is a stack-based code-golfing language based on ES6.
 It aims to change the syntax so that most ES6 char combinations can be written with one char.

 Included is a parser, written in ES6 for Firefox.
-Language documentation will be added to the wiki; in the meantime, you can look at `interpreter.js` for an idea of the syntax.
+Language documentation will be added to the wiki; you can also look at `interpreter.js` for an idea of the syntax.
 # Quick Examples
 ```
 ô“Hello, world!”